 Weekend Food Prep:

-- 2 cups homemade chicken stock or 1 can (14 oz. can) chicken broth
+- 2 cups homemade chicken stock (see notes)

 - 1 T sweetener of your choice

 - 1 T Worcestershire sauce (see notes)